blakegarretson/essentials/main.md

 - [Cakewalk](https://www.bandlab.com/products/cakewalk): This used to be a commercial DAW that is now free as of 2018.
 It's a rebranded version of SONAR Platinum, and it's incredibly powerful.
 This is a great place to start if you want to make some music.

+  - Another great DAW is [Waveform Free](https://www.tracktion.com/products/waveform-free).
+While there is a Pro version with more features, the free version has no limitations and is very capable.

   - If you're a Linux user, you may be asking, "Why isn't [Ardour](https://ardour.org/) listed here?
 It's a great DAW!"
 The simple answer is on Windows it isn't really "free".
 While it is open source, if you want a convenient, pre-built binary, you need to either buy it or pay a subscription.
 The free/demo version goes silent after 10 minutes, which I consider too restrictive to still include here on my list of free software.
 Having said all that, it might be worth your money, so check it out.

 ## Step Sequencer